Previous

 In all our servers, I name the Network Adapters to make it easier to Team them together.

-Doing this to a lot of VMs is made simple using the below two scripts.
+Performing this on many VMs is made simple using the two scripts below.

 And then I team the NICs together.
 (Teaming is a way to create redundancy in your server's networking.